 Special Requirements If Seeking Medical Care

-If your request for humanitarian parole is based on a medical need, you will also need to include an explanation from a doctor regarding your diagnosis, information about why you cannot obtain the medical treatment in your home country, the estimated cost of the treatment, and how you will pay for the treatment and your return to your home country after you receive medical care.
+If your request for humanitarian parole is based on a medical need, you will also need to include an explanation from a doctor regarding your diagnosis, information about why you cannot obtain the medical treatment in your home country or a nearby one, the estimated cost of the treatment, how long the treatment is expected to last, and how you will pay for it.

 For more on this, see “B-2 Visa for U.S. Medical Treatment: Who Qualifies.”